ajite/hebikani/README.rst

 WaniKani CLI
 ============

-**This works for review.
+**This works for both reviews and lessons.
 It is still experimental.
 Use at your own risk.**

 A command line interface to do your WaniKani lessons and reviews.